ibm-cloud-docs/ContinuousDelivery/devsecops-build-docker-images.md

 # Building Docker images
 {: #cd-devsecops-build-docker}

 You can build all of the Docker images in the `containerize` stage that you need.
-If you wish that the default built-in CISO sign and VA scan process those images, you need to let the pipeline be aware of these images.
+If you wish to override the default built-in GPG Image signing for those images, you need to let the pipeline be aware of these images.
 {: shortdesc}

 ## Adding image artifacts